Garden waste collections have resumed

 Garden waste collections

 Garden waste is collected fortnightly over the summer months with your recycling on your normal bin collection day.
-We provide two garden waste sacks (for residents in the north) and a green-lidded wheelie bin (for residents in the south) for their garden waste (PDF 2.3MB) .
+We provide two garden waste sacks (for residents in the north) and a green-lidded wheelie bin (for residents in the south) for their garden waste (check our bin map (PDF 2.3MB) to see which you are.)

 Your nearest tidy tip (household waste recycling centre), also accepts any garden waste.